 Ready for pickup?For campers to leave, they need to be picked up by someone who has been pre-authorized by you to do so.
 You can add pick up peeps by logging into your account or the primary account holder can call us at camp.To keep your kids the safest, we will be asking every individual to show ID when they pick up.

 Payment StuffCan’t get enough of us?
 If you want more Day Passes during the summer, we make it super easy.
 Just log into your account, or you can pay on-site at camp.We accept credit cards and electronic check payments (ACH).
-We do not, however, take cash, checks, American Express, bitcoin, or high-fives as forms of payment (we were getting very sore hands).To guarantee space at camp, keep at least one prepaid Day Pass in your account.
-Any accounts without Day Passes or Memberships are considered closed-out for the summer.If we owe you a refund at the end of the summer, we’ll automatically send you a check for that amount by September 18th (10 business days after our last camp closes) or sooner if you paid with electronic check (ACH).
-It’s as easy as that.
+We do not, however, take cash, checks, bitcoin, or high-fives as forms of payment (we were getting very sore hands).To guarantee space at camp, keep at least one prepaid Day Pass in your account.
+Any accounts without Day Passes or Memberships are considered closed-out for the summer.If we owe you a refund at the end of the summer, we’ll automatically send it to you by September 18th (10 business days after our last camp closes) or sooner if you paid with electronic check (ACH).
+Expect an email from us before then letting you know how your refund will come (i.e. physical check, returned to your credit card, etc) It’s as easy as that.

 Online AccountYour online account is a hub for all things camp.
 In addition to updating your information and adding Day Passes, your account is also where you’ll find all of your child’s creations.
 All finished music recordings, camper-created films, stop-motion animations, and coding apps will be uploaded into your account for your viewing (and sharing!) pleasure.
 We also upload any action shots that were taken of your kid throughout the day.
 Grab a sneak peek while you are taking a break during the day, or wait until the evening for a grand viewing with the whole family.